 I like this recipe because the marinade turns into a thick sauce like paste, making cleanup easier.
 The marinade also sticks to the meat better for flavorful homemade beef jerky.

 - My local Walmart carries thinly sliced meat that take most of the grunt work out of making jerky.
 I use it for most of my jerky making for myself and the BFFs.
 On occasion, I will get a bit of venison from a buddy and need to slice up that myself.
 However, that will be the topic of a future post.

 - For this recipe, get the meat prepped first.
-Otherwise, the jerky marinade will be on the thicker side and you will spend more time getting all of the meat well coated.
+Otherwise, the jerky marinade will thicken as the dry ingredients absorb the liquids.

 - After a batch or two, you may want to kick up the heat a bit by adding a bit more chili powder and crushed red pepper flakes.

 - One 1-gallon, zip style bag to marinate the meat overnight in your refrigerator

 - Another 1-gallon, zip style bag to store all of that awesome homemade beef jerky